 - After one week, keep a version: Indicates which versions to keep from last 90 days (not including last week).

 - After 90 days, keep a version: Indicates which versions to keep from last year (not including the last 90 days).

 - After one year, keep a version: Indicates which versions to keep from previous years (not including last year).

 - Remove deleted files: Period after which deleted files are removed from the archive.

 Step 6: Configure advanced settings (optional)

 Do not change the advanced settings for a legal hold.

 - In the Advanced Settings section, click Edit to change the Back up open files setting.
 This setting defines if files that are open (in use) at the time of back up will be backed up or not.

 Step 7: Test your preservation policy

-We recommend you create a matter, and use a test device to make sure your preservation policy is adding files to legal hold as expected.
+To test your preservation policy, create a matter and use a test device to make sure your preservation policy is adding files to legal hold as expected.